 If you consider getting help from a residential detox program, you may be unsure about what the program includes or what you’ll need to bring.
-We have included some tips to help with preparing for your residential detox program.
+We have included some tips to help prepare for your residential detox program.

-The drug detox process is the set period of time that you use to rid your body of unwanted toxins.
-However, a comprehensive detox can include your recovery process, such as the time that you spend in removing your emotional need for drugs, as well as your bodily need.
+The drug detox timeline is the set period of time you use to rid your body of unwanted toxins.
+However, a comprehensive detox can include your recovery processes, such as the time you spend removing your emotional need for drugs and your bodily need.
 It can be more difficult to stop using when you become emotionally dependent on drug use, even when the drugs have left your system.
-Recovery is part of the detox timeline in that it allows you to holistically detox so that you can start your life again.
+Recovery is part of the detox timeline in that it allows you to detox to start your life again holistically.
 A basic detox timeline may look like the following depending on the type of drug you are struggling with:

 - First few hours: The first few hours of detox are typically accompanied by mild symptoms such as headaches.

 - One-two days: More extreme symptoms such as psychosis, chills, and in severe cases, cardiovascular problems, can occur during this stage.
-This is a crucial period for seeking help, especially if your frequency or duration of drug use has been substantial.
+This is a crucial period for seeking help, especially if your drug use frequency or duration has been substantial.

 - 3 Months: Some symptoms can hang on for months if your duration of drug use is substantial.
-This is why it is important to get the help you need as soon as possible.
+This is why getting the help you need as soon as possible is important.

 - 6 Months: Within six months, you may still be working on getting emotionally free from drug use.
-This is typically the period of time where aftercare measures are important.
+This is typically the period of time when relapse prevention measures are important.

 Once the drug is out of your body, your mind can start to work on rebuilding yourself and your relationships.
 This will help your detox be a productive and successful one.